 From 2000 to 2007, the Maltese property market enjoyed strong growth, with the overall house price index rising by 78.9% (53.4% inflation-adjusted).
 Over the same period:

 There are many restrictions on property ownership in Malta.
-Foreign nationals and EU citizens can only buy one property in Malta, and usually only for owner-occupancy.
-But they can buy more properties in ‘specially designated areas’ such as Tigne Point, Portomaso, Cottoenra, Manoel Island, and Chambray.
+Foreign nationals and EU citizens can usually only buy one property in Malta, and usually only for owner-occupancy, though they can buy more properties in ‘specially designated areas’ such as Tigne Point, Portomaso, Cottoenra, Manoel Island, and Chambray.

 The house price rises continued at a gentle pace from 2005 to 2007.
 Then like other European countries, the global recession hit Malta in 2009.
-Malta is an export-oriented country and is dependent on foreign trade and tourism, and Malta’s economy experienced a 2.13% contraction in 2009.
+Malta is dependent on foreign trade and tourism, and Malta’s economy experienced a 2.13% contraction in 2009.

-The lending rate on new mortgages was 2.86% in October 2014.
-Housing lending rates have hovered near the 3% mark since December 2008.
-Before Malta joined the Euro in January 2008, Malta's mortgage borrowing rates ranged from 4% to 5% (and above).
+Housing lending rates have hovered near 3% since December 2008.
+In January 2016 the lending rate on new mortgages was 2.82%, down from 2.93% the previous January.
+Before Malta joined the Euro in January 2008, Malta's mortgage borrowing rates had ranged from 4% to 5% and above.

 Rental yields in Malta are quite low.
-Malta’s apartments have gross rental yields ranging from 3.26% to 4.44%, about the same level as the previous year, according to Global Property Guide research of March 2014.
+Apartments have gross rental yields ranging from 3.26% to 4.44%, according to Global Property Guide research of March 2014.

-Maltese, in general, prefer to own property rather than rent.
-Malta’s owner occupancy rate was at around 80.3% in 2013, up from 68% in 1995, according to the EMF.
+Most Maltese opt to own property rather than rent.
+Malta’s owner occupancy rate was around 80.3% in 2013, up from 68% in 1995, according to the EMF.

-The house price declines during the recession were moderate, not catastrophic, peaking at 9.85% over the year to Q1 2009.
+House price declines during the recession were moderate, not catastrophic, peaking at 9.85% over the year to Q1 2009.
 They were partly caused by overbuilding.
-In order to reduce the need for social housing, the government had devised a program in the 1980s to give middle class working Maltese access to loans to purchase homes.
-This subsidized financing encouraged construction and by 2005, development permits for dwellings had increased to 1,850, and rose to an average of 2,500 permits in 2006 and 2007, from an average of 1,300 between 2000 and 2004.
+The government had devised a program in the 1980s to give middle class working Maltese access to loans to purchase homes, to reduce the need for social housing.
+This subsidized financing encouraged construction.

 As of 2013, the residential vacancy rate was 18.4% of the total dwelling stock (41,282 units).
 Around 13.3% of all dwellings were considered secondary homes, according to the European Mortgage Federation’s (EMF) Hypostat 2014 report.